sahg/pytrmm/README.txt

 require any extension modules to be built.
 However the package depends on NumPy (http://www.numpy.org).

-Once the Numpy has been been successfully installed, PyTRMM can be installed at the command line for any operating system:
+Once Numpy has been been successfully installed, PyTRMM can be installed at the command line for any operating system:

     $ python setup.py install